 I am a writer, scholar, and educator, currently appointed as Associated Professor of American Studies at the University of Klagenfurt, and a Visiting Professor at the University of Freiburg where I direct the Visions of Sustainability project at the Sustainability Innovation Campus.

-I am the author of three academic books, Growing Hope (2025), Affective Ecologies (2017), and Cosmopolitan Minds (2014), and the (co-)editor of several books and journal issues.
-My trans- and interdisciplinary research explores contemporary environmental culture with input from the social sciences and a focus on affect and emotion.
+As the author of three academic books, Growing Hope (2025), Affective Ecologies (2017), and Cosmopolitan Minds (2014), and the (co-)editor of several books and journal issues, my trans- and interdisciplinary research explores contemporary environmental culture with input from the social sciences and a focus on affect and emotion.
 I have a special interest in climate change communication and narrativization, eco-documentaries, and food narratives.
 In recent years, I have also returned to creative writing with some short stories and my first novel, Fragile (2023).

 UPCOMING TALKS